Reinforcement fine-tuning (RFT)

 Be creative and iterate to find the best evaluation method for your task.

-2. Prepare Your Dataset
+2. Prepare your dataset

 Your dataset should be in JSONL format, similar to supervised fine-tuning datasets.
 Each entry must include a messages